braze-inc/braze-docs/_includes/developer_guide/web/initial_sdk_setup.md

----
-nav_title: Initial SDK Setup
-article_title: Initial setup for the Braze Web SDK
+## About the SDK
-platform: Web
-page_order: 0
-page_type: reference
----

-# Initial SDK setup for web

-> This reference article covers how to install the Braze Web SDK.
 The Braze Web SDK lets you collect analytics and display rich in-app messages, push, and Content Card messages to your web users.
 See our [JavaScript Documentation](https://js.appboycdn.com/web-sdk/latest/doc/modules/braze.html "JSDocs") for a complete technical reference.

 {% multi_lang_include archive/web-v4-rename.md %}

+## Integrating the SDK

-## Step 1: Install the Braze library
+### Step 1: Install the Braze library

 You can install the Braze library using one of the following methods.
 If your website uses a `Content-Security-Policy`, refer to our [Content security policy headers guide]({{site.baseurl}}/developer_guide/platform_integration_guides/web/content_security_policy/) before installing the library.